In the federal case over George Floyd’s killing, former officers put the Minneapolis police on trial

-Thao said that although he had never used such a maneuver, what Chauvin was doing looked like something he’d repeatedly seen demonstrated at the police academy, contrary to testimony from Minneapolis officers who said that kind of restraint wasn’t taught or sanctioned.
+Thao said that, although he had never used such a maneuver, what Chauvin was doing looked like something he had repeatedly seen demonstrated at the police academy, contrary to testimony from Minneapolis officers who said that kind of restraint wasn’t taught or sanctioned.
 And Thao had the photos to prove it, courtesy a disc of images he said had been given to him and other cadets by the Minneapolis Police Department to “have some memories of our academy days.”

 Those “memories,” introduced as evidence, included several images of Minneapolis trainees practicing arrest techniques by pressing their knees into a prone subject’s neck, not unlike how Chauvin restrained Floyd.
-In at least one of the pictures shown to the jury, an instructor was seen standing to the side, not intervening as Thao claimed instructors would when they observed cadets doing something wrong.
+In at least one of the pictures shown to the jury, an instructor was seen standing to the side, not intervening, as Thao claimed instructors would when they observed cadets doing something wrong.

 “Where’s the knee?”
 Robert Paule, Thao’s attorney, asked.